FREQUENTLY ASKED QUESTIONS…

 Am I allowed to Have a photographer present?

 Yes!
-In fact, you’ll even get a $100 discount if you hire one off of Emily’s preferred list!
+In fact, you’ll even get a $100 discount if you hire one off of Emily’s preferred list and are okay with the possibility of Emily using some of the images (within your consent of course).

 When should i book with a midwife?